Keksuccino/docs_fancymenu/elements.md

     *   **Nine-Slicing:** Allows the image to be used as a scalable border or panel without distorting the corners.
 Learn more at the [Nine-Slicing & Tiling](https://docs.fancymenu.net/en/nine-slicing-and-tiling) page.
     *   **Texture Repeating:** The image can be tiled to fill the element's area.
     *   **Tinting:** You can apply a color tint to the image.
+    *   **Rounded Corners:** Non-nine-sliced and non-repeated images can have rounded corners.
     *   **Parallax Effect:** Can be configured to move slightly with the mouse for a 3D effect.
 See the [Parallax Effect](https://docs.fancymenu.net/en/parallax) page for more.

 ## Text